List of Digimon Adventure characters: Digital World

-A cybernetic and cyclopic Champion-level centaur Digimon, living in an ancient temple on File Island and knowledgeable of the history of the Digivices.
+A cybernetic and cyclopic Champion-level centaur-themed Digimon, living in an ancient temple on File Island and knowledgeable of the history of the Digivices.
 After Izzy and Mimi destroy the Black Gear on him, Centarumon shares his knowledge.
+Centarumon was among the File Island Digimon that helped to build a raft that would help the DigiDestined get to Server Continent.
+He later met with Gennai regarding information about Apocalymon.